 An independent valuation of Terang and Mortlake Health Service's property, plant and equipment was performed by the VGV on 30 June 2019.
 The valuation, which complies with Australian Valuation Standards, was determined by reference to the amount for which assets could be exchanged between knowledgeable willing parties in an arm's length transaction.
-The managerial assessment performed at 30 June 2021 indicated an overall:
+The managerial assessment performed at 30 June 2022 indicated an overall:

-- increase/decrease in fair value of land of 10.8% (\$109,000) - Buildings were deemed an immaterial movement by the Valuer General Victoria for health agencies in 2021.
+- increase/decrease in fair value of land of 10.8% (\$186,000) - increase/decrease in fair value of buildings of 18.2% (\$1,023,000)

-As the cumulative movement was greater than 10% for land since the last revaluation a managerial revaluation adjustment was required as at 30 June 2021.
+As the cumulative movement was greater than 10% for land and buildings since the last revaluation a managerial revaluation adjustment was required as at 30 June 2022.